 Napoli, Donna Jo, and Nathan Sanders.
 In progress.
 Iconicity and biomechanics in the historical reconstruction of sign languages: A case study of the movement parameter in the Old LSF family. [ PDF (draft) ]

-Punske, Jeffrey, Amy Fountain, and Nathan Sanders, eds.
+Punske, Jeffrey, Nathan Sanders, and Amy Fountain, eds.
 Forthcoming (expected 2019).
 Language invention for linguistics pedagogy.
 Oxford University Press.

 Sanders, Nathan.
 Forthcoming.
 A primer on constructed languages.
 In Punske et al. (eds.), Language invention for linguistics pedagogy.
 Oxford University Press. [ PDF (draft) ]

 Sanders, Nathan, and Christine Schreyer.
 Forthcoming.
 Moving beyond linguistics: The interdisciplinarity of conlangs.
 In Punske et al. (eds.), Language invention for linguistics pedagogy.
 Oxford University Press.

 Sanders, Nathan.
 In progress (expected 2020).
 A modular introduction to phonetics and phonology [tentative title].
 Oxford University Press.